Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

-\underline{\sl Clustering coefficient}\\ The clustering coefficient $C$ is the average fraction of pairs of neighbors of a node which are also neighbors of each other. \end{quotation} The clustering coefficient is a normalized measure of loops of length three.
+\runinhead{Clustering in Networks} Real networks have strong local recurrent connections, compare, e.g.\ the protein network illustrated in Fig.~\ref{networks1_protein}, leading to distinct topological elements, such as loops and clusters. \begin{quotation} {\it The Clustering Coefficient.\enspace} The clustering coefficient $C$ is the average fraction of pairs of neighbors of a node {that} are also neighbors of each other. \end{quotation} The clustering coefficient is a normalized measure of loops of length {3}.
 In a fully connected network, in which everyone knows everyone else, $C=1$.

 In a random graph a typical site has $z(z-1)/2$ pairs of neighbors.
-The probability of an edge to be present between a given pair of neighbors is $p=z/(N-1)$, see Eq.\ (\ref{networks1_p_z}).
-The clustering coefficient, which is just the probability of a pair of neighbors to be interconnected, is therefore also just
+The probability of an edge to be present between a given pair of neighbors is $p=z/(N-1)$, see Eq.~(\ref{networks1_p_z}).
+The clustering coefficient, which is just the probability of a pair of neighbors to be interconnected {is} therefore

 It is very small for large random networks and scales to zero in the thermodynamic limit.
-In Table \ref{networks1_wstable} the respective clustering coefficients for some real-world networks and for the corresponding random networks are listed for comparision.
+In Table \ref{networks1_wstable} the respective clustering coefficients for some real-world networks and for the corresponding random networks are listed for comparison.

-\underline{\bf Cliques and communities}\\ The clustering coefficient measures the normalized number of triples of fully interconnected vertices.
-In general, any fully connected subgraph is denoted a `clique'. \begin{quotation} \underline{\sl Cliques}\\ A clique is a set of vertices for which (a) every node of the same clique is connected by an edge to every other member of the clique and (b) no node outside the clique is connected to all members of the clique. \end{quotation} The term `clique' comes from social networks.
+\runinhead{Cliques and Communities} The clustering coefficient measures the normalized number of triples of fully interconnected vertices.
+In general, any fully connected subgraph is denoted a clique.

+\begin{quotation} {\it Cliques.\enspace} A clique is a set of vertices for which (a) every node is connected by an edge to every other member of the clique and (b) no node outside the clique is connected to all members of the clique. \end{quotation} The term \qut{clique} comes from social networks.
 A clique is a group of friends where everybody knows everybody else.
-The number of cliques of size $K$ in an Erd\"os-R\'enyi graph with $N$ vertices and linking probability $p$ is
+The number of cliques of size $K$ in an Erd\"os--R\'enyi graph with $N$ vertices and linking probability $p$~is

-The only cliques occurring in random graphs in the thermodynamic limit have the size two, since $p=z/N$.
-For some illustration see Fig.\ \ref{networks1_cliques}.
+The only cliques occurring in random graphs in the thermodynamic limit have the size {2}, since $p=z/N$.
+For {an} illustration see Fig.~\ref{networks1_cliques}.

-Another term used is {\em ``community''}.
-It is mathematically not as strictly defined as `clique', it denotes roughly a collection of strongly overlapping cliques, {\it viz} of subgraphs with above-the-average densities of edges.
+Another term used is {\em community}.
+It is mathematically not as strictly defined as \qut{clique}, it {roughly denotes} a collection of strongly overlapping cliques, viz of subgraphs with above-the-average densities of edges.